About This Recipe:

 -1 lb ground turkey

 -1 lb spaghetti

 Instructions (3 hours)

-3. Stir in the tomato paste and coat the turkey and vegetables.
+3. Stir in the tomato paste, oregano, and basil, and concentrate for 5 minutes.

-5. Add in the milk and tomatoes, and simmer on low heat for at least 2 hours until the sauce has thickened and the tomatoes have fallen apart.
+5. Add in the milk and tomatoes (you can crush them in your hands,) and simmer on low heat for at least 2 hours until the sauce has thickened and the tomatoes have broken down.
 I let it simmer with the lid on for the first hour, and then remove the lid for the second hour.

 6. Once the sauce is almost ready, bring water to a boil in a large pot and cook the spaghetti.
-Then toss the spaghetti into the sauce and mix in the parsley and red pepper.
-Serve with a sprinkle of parmesan cheese on top.
+Then toss the spaghetti with the sauce and sprinkle with Parmesan cheese.

 That’s an interesting twist.
 I have never thought of doing it with turkey before!